tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 </ul>
 <p></p>

-<h5 id="living-hinge">Additional delivery - Kerf test and living hinges</h5>
+<h5 id="living-hinge">Additional test - Joint clearance and living hinges</h5>
-<p>After the regional review, I realized that I didn't proceed with any kerf joint and bending test with other materials rather than cardboard 4mm (which I'm pretty sure I won't use for my Final Project).
+<p>After the regional review, I realized that I didn't proceed with any joint clearance and kerf bending test with other materials rather than cardboard 4mm (which I'm pretty sure I won't use for my Final Project).
 I also bumped into <a href="https://www.rs-online.com/designspark/laser-cut-living-hinges-for-neater-designs">this article about neater design with living hinges</a>, which is also super tempting.
 Therefore, I'd like to go a further step by testing the cutting kerf width and the kerf bending capabilities of 2 potential materials for my Final Project: plywood 4mm and acrylic 3mm.
 I used the same above hexagons to test the kerf width and joint clearance (for acrylic 3mm, I prepared additional hexagons with bigger kerf values: 0.25mm, 0.30mm, 0.35mm and 0.4mm).
 For testing the kerf bending, I intended to use different living hinge templates which I downloaded from <a href="https://obrary.com/products/living-hinge-patterns?variant=798259727">this guy</a> (of course, I modified them a bit).</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/rhino-3.png" class="img-fluid w-100"/>
 <p>I used the same TROTEC Speedy 100 machine to cut my test with plywood 4mm.
 For acrylic 3mm, I used the bigger TROTEC Speedy 400 with these detailed specs:</p>
 <ul>